valkey-io/valkey-rfc/Bloom.md

     defrag operations on this bloom object.
 * free_effort callback: This callback decides the free effort for the bloom object.
 If it is greater than X MB (configurable with `bf.bloom_large_item_threshold`), we can return 0 to use async free logic.
-* create operations (BF.ADD/MADD/INSERT): We can compute the estimated size of the bloom filter that will be created as a result of the operation.
-We can consider rejecting requests in case of unavailable memory.
+* create operations (BF.ADD/MADD/INSERT/RESERVE): We can compute the estimated size of the bloom filter that will be created as a result of the operation and we can consider rejecting requests in case of unavailable memory.
+Scalable Bloom filters will grow in used memory after creation - but only as a result of a BF.ADD, BF.MADD, or BF.INSERT operation and we can reject these requests if we identify that it will result in a scale out operation that requires more memory than what is available.

 ## Specification